Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 A number of economic experts think Donald Trump’s return to the White House will be bad for Australia’s economy.

-Our economy is especially exposed to the risk that the Chinese economy’s performance will deteriorate further given its stressed property market and high youth unemployment rate.
+Our economy is especially exposed to the risk that the Chinese economy’s performance deteriorates further, given its stressed property market and high youth unemployment rate.

 Supply-side, the price of fuel, food and other goods locally could rise further depending on conflicts in Ukraine and the Middle East.